slawekzachcial/aws-athena-saml/README.md

 > template is thee same as in Athena Getting Started guide with one difference:
 > Getting Started guide uses `\\s` while CloudFormation template must use `\s`.

+### AWS IAM Identity Provider

+In order to establish a trust relationship between our SAML IdP and our AWS account we need to declare our IdP in AWS.
+To do that we need to create IAM Identity Provider, attach to it an IAM role that the users signing-in via our SAML IdP will get and the permissions the role gives - in our case a "read-only" access to our Athena database.

+IAM identity provider resources are defined in [athena-saml.partial-template.yml](athena-saml.partial-template.yml) CloudFormation template.

+`SimpleSAMLphpIdP` - is IAM identity provider.
+To establish the trust it requires SimpleSAMLphp identity provider metadata normally located at http://localhost:8080/simplesaml/saml2/idp/metadata.php.
+Since on each setup we generate a new certificate that SimpleSAMLphp uses to sign its responses, we inject the content of the XML replacing `__METADATA_XML__` marker in the template file - see [AWS Resources](#aws-resources) for details.

+`AthenaReadOnlyIdPRole` - is the IAM role that is attached to our identity provider.
+Users signin-in with our SimpleSAMLphp get this role.
+The role also contains permissions that the user has - in our case possibility to query Athena database.

+Our role's `AssumeRolePolicyDocument` has condition specifying that incoming SAML response audience `SAML:aud` must be either `https://signin.aws.amazon.com/saml` or `http://localhost:7890/athena`.
+The first condition is satisfied when we do SAML sign-in to AWS Console as described in the [example above](#aws-console).

+The 2nd condition is true when [using JDBC driver](#jdbc).
+We will explain the details in the [JDBC Driver Trick](#jdbc-driver-trick) section below.

+> Noteworthy: Which user has which roles is defined in the SAML IdP.
+A user may
+> have more than one role.
+In that case, after successful sign-in in IdP, AWS
+> shows an intermediate screen where user needs to select which role in AWS Console
+> she wants to assume.

+`AthenaReadOnlyPolicy` - is the IAM policy, attached to our identity provider's role, which defines what kind of access to AWS services user has.

+### SimpleSAMLphp

+### JDBC Driver Trick

 ## Clean-up